 The alternatives to supervised training are many, and it’s not clear which method is winning right now.
 Let’s review the methods:

 - Unsupervised learning aims to represent the data distribution.
 I’ve covered some unsupervised techniques in the context of dimensionality reduction in neuroscience.
-One of the most often used techniques in this space the variational autoencoder (VAE).

 - Contrastive learning is a particular flavor of self-supervised learning where the pretext task is to predict whether a sample is from a positive or negative (or distractor) class (hence “contrast”).
 There are many different flavors of contrastive learning: MoCo, InfoNCE, SimCLR, CPC, etc. There are also closely related non-contrastive methods that do away with negative samples, including BYOL and BarlowTwins.